-Students will receive official college correspondence by email.
+Students will receive official College correspondence by email.
 Students are expected to check their email on a frequent and continuous basis in order to stay current with Defiance College communications.
 Students can view email from any computer that has Internet access.
-Students must enter their DC email address to gain access.
+Students must enter their DC email address and password to gain access.
+Students are encouraged to set up mail forwarding to ensure that Defiance College mail is checked at a student's most commonly used email account.